-A robust EDI-based container digital exchange platform – CODEX – is designed to automate and digitally streamline EXIM container movement in and out of Ports.
+A robust Cloud-based container digital exchange platform – CODEX – is designed to automate and digitally streamline EXIM container movement in and out of Ports.
 It facilitates proper communication, information exchange, connectivity and digital processing of key business transactions, which can be facilitated between all the stakeholders at the port and the related Logistics value chain.

 The IGST tax refund process is streamlined with CODEX Port Community System.
 The process from the electronic VGM filing to EDI uploading, to generating of the discrepancy report is digitalized.
 The process that usually takes 90 days to complete, takes about 3 to 7 business days with CODEX.
 Exporters avail of instant IGST refunds with this digital platform.
 The challenge of liquidity for exporters, with CODEX, finds a solution.

 Here are some Benefits a Port Authority & Stakeholders can Leverage from Port Community System